Skip to main content

 • Your goal is to have a preliminary schedule of classes for fall.
 A typical first quarter schedule consists of three or four courses, a total of 12-16 units.

-• Be sure to have 1-2 back up classes.
+1. Be sure to have 1-2 back up classes that have open seats.

-• You must be enrolled in a minimum of 12 units to be a full-time student.
+3. You must be enrolled in a minimum of 12 units to be a full-time student, wait-list classes do not count.

 • Review the online WebReg Tutorial to learn how to enroll in classes.